amfarrell/conda-docs/docs/source/build_tutorials/pkgs.md

 On Windows, open and run the .exe installer.

-You can hit Escape to go to the end of the license.
+You can hit q to go to the end of the license.
-The script asks where to install conda *select the default location* and whether or not to add the path to your environment *say yes*.
+The script asks where to install conda. **select the default location**.
+It asks whether or not to add the path to your environment. **say yes**.

 You will not need administrative access to run Conda or manage Conda environments.